Is your dirt bike backfiring and you’re wondering if it’s safe? Whether you have a 2 stroke or 4 stroke dirt bike, you’ve found the right place!

 If you ride at different elevations, then I highly recommend you learn how to tune your jetting, whether it’s a 2 stroke carb or a 4 stroke carb.
 The temp, elevation, and humidity all play a role in how your bike runs.

-A backfire through your dirt bike carb is typically caused by a lean mixture.
+A backfire through your dirt bike intake or carb is typically caused by a lean mixture.
 When the engine is starving for fuel, it can ignite the fuel in the carb, resulting in a backfire through the intake.

 First, make sure that your carb is getting enough gas to the carb – especially if you just had the tank or carb off.
 It’s easy to pinch or reroute a fuel line that causes problems.